 Many teens hate counseling, presenting as unwilling, oppositional, or completely resistant.
 If that isn’t enough, most therapists have little to no training or experience working with teens.
 Instead, we treat teen clients like big kids or little adults – and then wonder why they seem apathetic, ambivalent, or simply stuck.

 Descriptions can be found below.
-These workshops are typically scheduled 9:00am to 12:15pm, with one fifteen minute break, for a total of 3 clock hours of training.
 For more details or to schedule a presentation, contact me today.

 Change is a process, not an event.
 Many teens enter counseling with little commitment to this process.
 Our goal is to help them find their own motivation to consider change and start moving forward.
 We’ll start this highly interactive workshop by examining core ideas from Motivational Interviewing and the Stages of Change model – two evidence-based approaches to facilitating lasting change.
 Then we’ll explore stage-specific interventions, strategies for integrating change-talk into sessions, and field-tested ideas for resolving ambivalence.
 Along the way, we’ll examine developmental considerations, common obstacles to change, and more.

 Many teens hate therapy – presenting as resistant, oppositional, or simply apathetic.
 The truth, however, is much less pessimistic.
 They’re stuck!
 We’ll start this workshop by exploring common sources of this stuckness, ways it exacerbates other problems, and ideas for helping teens move forward.
 Next, we’ll consider what happens when developmental tasks aren’t completed.
 This includes three important concepts common among stuck teens – developmental debt, maladaptive task completion, and stalled identity formation.
 Along the way, we’ll explore variety of field-tested strategies for helping these teens get unstuck.